delight-im/PHP-Auth/README.md

 }
 ```

 The username in the third parameter is optional.
-You can pass `null` here if you don't want to manage usernames.
+You can pass `null` there if you don't want to manage usernames.

-If you want to enforce unique usernames, on the other hand, simply call `registerWithUniqueUsername` instead of `register`, and be prepared to catch the `DuplicateUsernameException`, if necessary.
+If you want to enforce unique usernames, on the other hand, simply call `registerWithUniqueUsername` instead of `register`, and be prepared to catch the `DuplicateUsernameException`.

 For email verification, you should build an URL with the selector and token and send it to the user, e.g.: